hrumy/PKS-assignment-2/README.md

 # Custom UDP protocol (school assignment)

 UDP communicator between client/server.
-Client can send messages and files and server will display or save them.
+Client can send messages and files, server will display or save them.
 Simulation of errors during communication is implemented as well as keep alive packets.

 ## How to run